 Newsflash ladies, it’s a nature trek.
 You’re supposed to be dirty, sweaty and a little smelly.
 It’s all part of the experience.
-So no, you don’t need a new pair of clothes for everyday, an extensive makeup kit or fancy hair products.
+So no, you don’t need a new pair of clothes for every day, an extensive makeup kit or fancy hair products.

 My main concern when packing for the Salkantay was bringing along too much.
 Hi, my name is Lauren and I’m an over-packer.
 Still, I wanted to make sure I was adequately prepared.
 After scouring tons of websites and blogs, I finally came up with a complete and concise list of what I was going to pack.
 All said and Salkantay done, I think I did pretty well!
-I wore and used almost every single item that I brought.
-That’s how you know you did a good job packing!
+I wore and used almost every single item that I packed.
+That’s how you know you did a good job!

-So, in this post, I’m going to go through my detailed list- what I brought, what I was happy to have and what I really didn’t need, so hopefully you can be fully prepared and learn from my mistakes.
+So, in this post, I’m going to go through my detailed list- what I brought, what I was happy to have, and what I really didn’t need, so hopefully you can be fully prepared and learn from my mistakes.